 Want to perform?
 Our open-mic time is your chance to shine no matter what level you’re at.
 In fact the applause is all the louder for brave beginners.

-So come and experience the folk music of the new millennium.
+So come join Tom Saunders, ably standing in temporarily while Ralph is out of country, and experience the folk music of the new millennium.
 Ukulele is where it’s at!
 Third Tuesday of the month “Rogulele” nights are at the Rogue Folk Club, St. James Hall.

 More about us …